 End usersIn Okta literature, we generally refer to "end users" as the people who have their own Okta home page (My Applications), using chiclets to authenticate into all of their apps.
 End users do not have any administrative control.
 When we refer to "users" we are generally referring to the individual(s) who have administrative control. receive an email notification if they sign in from a new or unrecognized clientEssentially, a client is anything that talks to the Okta service.
 Within the traditional client-server model, Okta is the server.
 The client might be an agent, an Okta mobile app, or a browser plugin. .
-This email contains details pertaining to the user login such as the web browser and operating system used to sign in, in addition to the time and location of authentication.
+This email contains user sign-on details such as the web browser and operating system used to sign in, in addition to the time and location of authentication.
 Refer to Limitations for more information about the limitations for identifying new clients.

 Note: This feature is enabled by default for new orgs.

 |End users are sent a confirmation email if they or an admin enroll in a new factor for their account.
 For more information about email notifications and template customization, refer to Email and SMS Options.|